thmsdnnr/thmsdnnr.github.io/_posts/2018-10-05-great-flock-of-boids.md

 So that the boid doesn't go *all* the way off the screen, we'll make the bounds slightly smaller, by a factor of the BOID_WIDTH and BOID_HEIGHT for the X and Y components, respectively.

-If te boid is out of bounds on either coordinate, we apply an opposing factor to the velocity `FLINGBACK_VELOCITY` and multiply by -1 if we need the boid to go in the opposite direction from which it's going (for instance, if its X or Y coordinate is too large, it needs to make this coordinate smaller).
+If the boid is out of bounds on either axis, we apply an opposing factor to the velocity `FLINGBACK_VELOCITY` and multiply by -1 if the value is too large.

 ```javascript
 this.normalizePosition = (maxX, maxY) => {